 - Spread on top of the cooled cake with a spatula.

-- Frosting: after mixing peanut butter with chocolate, add powdered sugar and/or cream until you get the consistency you want.
+Frosting: after mixing peanut butter with chocolate, add powdered sugar and/or cream until you get the consistency you want.
 It depends a lot on how thick the peanut butter and cream are.
 A lot.
-Sometimes you don't need to add any sugar at all.
+Sometimes you hardly need to add sugar at all.

 Keywords: potato cake, chocolate potato cake